solo-io/supergloo/docs/content/concepts/_index.md

 The first task of discovery is to create an `Input Snapshot` and begin the tranlation of the service meshes and services on the cluster to create an `Output Snapshot` that creates custom resources to the management plane cluster.

 `MeshTranslator` looks for installed service mesh control planes and then will add them to the `Output Snapshot` for a   [`Mesh`]({{% versioned_link_path fromRoot="/reference/api/mesh/" %}}) resource to be written to the management plane cluster, linked to the `KubernetesCluster` resource that was written during cluster registration.
-Currently, Service Mesh Hub discovers and manages [Istio](https://istio.io) meshes, with plans to support more in the near future.
+Currently, Service Mesh Hub discovers and manages both [Istio](https://istio.io) and [Open Service Mesh](https://openservicemesh.io/) meshes, with plans to support more in the near future.

 `WorkloadTranslator` then looks for workloads that are associated with the mesh, such as a deployment that has created a pod injected with the sidecar proxy for that mesh.
 It adds them to the `Output Snapshot` which will write a [`Workload`]({{% versioned_link_path fromRoot="/reference/api/workload/" %}}) resource to the management plane cluster representing this workload.